admin-shell-io/id/aas/3/0/README.md

  [http://admin-shell.io/aas/3/0/Blob](http://admin-shell.io/aas/3/0/Blob) The Blob class as defined in Details of the 'Asset Administration Shell - Part 1 - Version 3.0'.

-## Blob/mimeType
+## Blob/contentType
- Mime type of the content of the BLOB.
+Content type of the content of the BLOB.
 The mime type states which file extension the file has.
 Valid values are e.g. 'application/json', 'application/xls', 'image/jpg' The allowed values are defined as in RFC2046.

- [https://admin-shell.io/aas/3/0/Blob/mimeType](https://admin-shell.io/aas/3/0/Blob/mimeType) The attribute mimeType of the Blob class as defined in 'Details of the Asset Administration Shell - Part 1 - Version 3.0'.
+ [https://admin-shell.io/aas/3/0/Blob/contentType](https://admin-shell.io/aas/3/0/Blob/contentType) The attribute mimeType of the Blob class as defined in IDTA-01001-3-0.

 ## Blob/value
  The value of the BLOB instance of a blob data element.